Lutz Stavenhagen

-Lutz-Georg Stavenhagen (6 May 1940 in Jena – 31 May 1992 in Pforzheim) was a German politician and member of the Christian Democratic Union of Germany (CDU).
+Lutz-Georg Stavenhagen (6 May 1940 – 31 May 1992) was a German politician and member of the Christian Democratic Union of Germany (CDU).
 He was Minister of State in the Foreign Office from 1985 to 1987 and Minister of State in the Federal Chancellery from 1987 to 1991.

 Early life

-Stavenhagen attended schools in Oberkirch (Baden) (1950-1951 and 1953–1954), in Barranquilla, Colombia (1951-1952), Ootacamund, India (1954-1956) and passed his Abitur in 1959 at the Schiller-Gymnasium in Offenburg.
+Stavenhagen attended schools in Oberkirch (Baden) (1950–1951 and 1953–1954), in Barranquilla, Colombia (1951–1952), Ootacamund, India (1954–1956) and passed his Abitur in 1959 at the Schiller-Gymnasium in Offenburg.

 One of his ancestors was the composer Bernhard Stavenhagen.
 Lutz Stavenhagen was married since 1965 to the stepdaughter of the former managing director of the Pforzheim Knoll & Pregizer jewelry and watch factories and had two daughters.

 Stavenhagen's daughter Viktoria Schmid was a member of the state parliament in Baden-Württemberg for the CDU from 2011 to 2016.

 Profession

 Stavenhagen did his military service in the German Air Force and then started studying business administration and economics at the University of Saarbrücken and the University of Tübingen in 1960, where he graduated with a degree in business administration.
 In 1968, he received his doctorate with a thesis on problems of price formation on the international mineral oil market.

 From 1964, Stavenhagen worked as an assistant manager for the Oest Group in Freudenstadt, and between 1967 and 1969 as personnel manager of the German branch of Hobart Maschinen GmbH of the U.S. Hobart Group in Offenburg, before becoming managing director of Knoll & Pregizer until 1972.